thefirstqubit/Projects/PWC_securityassessment_ITcontrol/README.md

 - Utilized NIST 800-64 and Sarbanes Oxley
 - Implemented AAA framework
 - Completed a Test of Design and Operating Effectiveness documentation
-- Created a one-slide summary to present findings

 ## Risk & Gap Analysis ##